dicarlosystems/manufacturer/README.md

-# manufacturer-invoiceninja
+# Manufacturer Module for InvoiceNinja

-Manufacturer module for Invoice Ninja
+This module adds manufacturer data such as part number, UPC, etc to products data entry and a CRUD for maintaining the manufacturers list.